gitRigge/Tempo-Pumpe/README.md

 # Tempo-Pumpe
-Tool to push worklogs to Tempo Timesheets / Atlassian JIRA
+Tool to push worklogs locally stored in a TXT file to Tempo Timesheets / Atlassian JIRA

 ## Requirements